 - They are made in one mixing bowl.

 - This recipe is Paleo friendly, grain free, gluten free, and easily made dairy free.

-- Check out these Almond Flour Oatmeal Cookies for another delicious treat!
+- Check out these Almond Flour Oatmeal Cookies or these Almond Flour Brownies for another delicious treat!

 Ingredients & Substitutions